Sebecus: Description

+Estimates of total body length and mass of MPEF-PV 1776 vary from 2.2 to 3.1 m, and from 52.2 to 113.5 kg, respectively.
+The postcranial skeleton of Sebecus provides additional evidence of its terrestriality.
+Its limbs, especially femora, were proportionally longer than limbs of living crocodilians; the shoulder-to-hip length of its body can be estimated at 2.3 times the length of the femur - similar to another, unrelated terrestrial crocodylomorph, Boverisuchus, while American alligators have proportionally shorter femora.

 Unlike modern crocodilians, Sebecus has a deep, narrow snout.
 The nares, or nostrils, open anteriorly at the tip of the snout.
 While most crocodilians have flat skulls that are raised near the eyes and postorbital region behind the eyes, the skull of Sebecus is essentially level.
 The great depth of the snout makes most of the length of its upper margin level with the margin of the orbits, or eye sockets.
 The supratemporal fenestrae, two holes on the skull table, are relatively small.

 Laterally compressed, or ziphodont teeth, are characteristic of Sebecus and other sebecosuchians.
 Although the teeth vary in size, they are homodont, having a similar shape throughout the jaw.
 At the tips of the upper and lower jaws, the teeth are rounder in cross-section.
 The fourth dentary tooth is raised in the lower jaw to form an effective canine.
 The foremost teeth of the lower jaw are much smaller and lower than the fourth tooth.
 At the tip of the jaw the first dentary tooth is procumbent, or directed forward.
 The teeth of the upper and lower jaws form an alternate pattern to allow the jaw to close tightly.
 A notch is present between the maxilla and premaxilla bones of the upper jaw, accommodating the fourth dentary tooth when the jaw is closed.
 The procumbent first dentary teeth fit between the first and second premaxillary teeth.
 This close fit allows the serrated edges of the teeth shear with one another.

 The articulation between the articular and quadrate bones at the jaw joint is well developed.
 Along with the broad downturned "wings" formed by the pterygoid and ectopterygoid bones at the bottom of the skull, this articulation restricts the jaw to up-and-down movement.
 The jaw movement and close shearing of the teeth suggest that Sebecus was carnivorous.
 Its compressed, blade-like teeth would have been well-suited for cutting meat.
 In contrast, living crocodilians have circular, widely spaced teeth and usually consume their food in large pieces.
 Sebecus likely consumed food in a manner more similar to theropod dinosaurs than living crocodilians.
 In particular, the teeth of tyrannosaurids bear the closest resemblance to those of Sebecus.
 Both animals have serrated teeth with rounded projections called denticles, and sharp clefts between the denticles called diaphyses.
 These diaphyses compress meat fibers between the serrations and rip them apart.
 Ultrastructural analyses using electron microscopes have revealed microwear scratches on the teeth that are suggestive of this form of cutting.